 Category Archives: Readers Page

-Jean Todesca is the Head of Children’s Services at the Morrill Memorial Library.
-Read Jean’s column in the April 28th issue of the Norwood Transcript and Bulletin.
+Kate Tigue is a Children’s Librarian at the Morrill Memorial Library.
+Read Kate’s column in the July 7th issue of the Norwood Transcript and Bulletin.